sagarpatel6065/sagarpatel6065/README.md

       🔭 I’m currently looking for a job in specific data-related field.

-      🌱 I’m currently learning more about machine learning.
+      🌱 I’m currently learning more about Data Engineering, Machine Learning.

       👯 I’m looking to collaborate regarding ML/DL.